Breast-Oncology-Computational-Group/public-workflows/SINGLECELL/CNV/InferCNV/README.md

 - Configuration parameters for the InferCNV analysis
 - Analysis-specific settings and thresholds

-### Gene Order File
+### R Script
-The gene order file should contain:
+The InferCNV R script should:
-- Gene identifiers matching those in the H5 file
+- Accept command line arguments for input files and output directory
-- Chromosomal positions (chromosome, start, end)
+- Implement the InferCNV analysis pipeline
-- Gene ordering information
+- Generate the output H5 file in the specified output directory

 ## Dependencies